One Week in Bavaria Itinerary—An Ultimate Guide for Exploring Historical Towns and Bavarian Alps

 Now to the hike.
 It starts close to the parking lot, where you can leave your car, and leads up the forests and rocky slopes with an elevation gain of 900 meters (2,950 feet).

-Officially, four hours are recommended for the hike, but we did it in two (and our calves ached for the next three days).
-I honestly think nobody would take more than 3 hours and that that dramatic sign at the start saying 4 hours is just trying to make you buy tickets for the bus.
+Officially, four hours are recommended for the hike, but we did it in two hours (and our calves ached for the next three days).
+I honestly think nobody would take more than 3 hours, and that the dramatic sign at the start saying 4 hours is just trying to make you buy tickets for the bus.

 Hotel in Berchtesgaden

 Kempinski Hotel was our base for the next two nights.
-It lies on the hill and offers spacious rooms, sauna, and a pool.
-As most of the times in Germany, the staff was very friendly and helpful, we enjoyed our stay in this hotel with amazing interior.
+It lies on the hill and offers spacious rooms, a sauna, and a pool.
+As most of the time in Germany, the staff was very friendly and helpful, we enjoyed our stay in this hotel with amazing interior.

 Main sites visited on day 4: House of the Mountains, Berchtesgaden's salt mines, Berchtesgaden National Park, Wimbach Gorge, Watzmann Therme